Managing Your Scar After Knee Surgery

 - Desensitization Techniques (Rub for 5-10 minutes 3 times per day)

 Massage the sensitive area of skin in circles with gradually increasing pressure.
 Until the scar is closed and the scabs have fallen off stay 2 inches away from the scar itself.
 Gently rub and tap the sensitive area starting with soft material and gradually working up to rough materials.
-Some materials to try: cotton balls, silk, cotton fabric, towel, paper towel, soft velcro, curduroy.
+Some materials to try: cotton balls, silk, cotton fabric, towel, paper towel, soft velcro, corduroy.

 When the Scar Heals

 Scar massage should not be started until the incision is fully healed.
-This is usually 4 to 6 weeks post surgery.
+This is usually 4 to 6 weeks post-surgery.
 Make sure your hands are clean before beginning.
 You may also want to rub your hands together to warm them up.
 Below are some suggestions of different ways to move your scar.

 When The Scar Heals

 - Push & Pull: Imagine that you have divided the scar into sections two finger widths apart.
-Place two fingers in the left most section and move it in all directions of a “clock” (12, 3, 6, and 9 o’clock).
+Place two fingers in the leftmost section and move it in all directions of a “clock” (12, 3, 6, and 9 o’clock).
 Where ever the scar feels “stuck” hold this position for 60 seconds.
 You will feel a strong pulling or light burning.
 Then move to the next section until you have massaged the whole length of the scar.
 When the top layers of skin move more freely try to press a little deeper to get to a deeper layer of the scar.

 - Skin Rolling: Pinch the skin on either side of the scar, lifting the skin up.
 Start at either end and move forward and backward, rolling and raising the skin as you move.
 A free scar bulges upward, a stuck scar will dimple.